Glenbrook, New South Wales: History

-Blaxland, Wentworth and Lawson reached Glenbrook area and Lagoon on their trek across the Blue Mountains on 12 May 1813 and described it as "a large lagoon of good water full of very coarse rushes".
+Explorers Gregory Blaxland, William Charles Wentworth, and William Lawson reached Glenbrook area and Lagoon on their trek across the Blue Mountains on 12 May 1813 and described it as "a large lagoon of good water full of very coarse rushes".

 In 1815, William Cox constructed the first road over the Blue Mountains with a gang of convicts and the Glenbrook area became an important stopping point after a storeroom was built near the lagoon.
 Governor Macquarie also built a military depot near the lagoon to monitor traffic on the newly built road.

 After years of use, Cox's road up Lapstone Hill ran into a few problems.
 It was very steep in sections and in rain became slippery.
 A new road and stone bridge was built and opened to traffic in 1833 "The Western Road", at what is today Mitchell's Pass, planned and built by Thomas Livingstone Mitchell.
-The Stone Bridge, Lennox Bridge completed in 1833 and designed by Scottish stonemason David Lennox is the oldest surviving stone bridge on the Australian mainland.
+The stone bridge, Lennox Bridge completed in 1833 and designed by Scottish stonemason David Lennox, is the oldest surviving stone bridge on the Australian mainland.

 Glenbrook became a town in the 1870s as a result of the arrival of the railway.
 In 1867 a zigzag railway was built up the Lapstone Hill and on to Weatherboard "Wentworth Falls".
 A siding was also built at Glenbrook "Wascoe's Siding", named after an Inn from the local area, water from Glenbrook Lagoon was piped to supply the trains after traversing the Lapstone ZigZag.
-This Wascoe Siding became a passenger station in 1877.
+This Wascoe's Siding became a passenger station in 1877.
 In 1878, Sir Alfred Stephen, Chief Justice and Privy Councillor, decided to give the station a proper name and called it Brookdale, but later it was officially changed to Glenbrook in 1879, named after the nearby creek and Gorge.
 Glenbrook, which Sir John Jamison thought came from Regents Glen.
 A village sprung up near the station and was officially proclaimed Glenbrook, six years later.